Big Hit Eludes Emeralds in Salem Series Opener

 Kervin Castro continued his spectacular start to the 2019 season, keeping Ems' hitters off balance all evening with his tremendous pace and ability to attack the strike zone.
 Castro finished with 6 innings of work, allowing 2 runs and striking out 5.
 Trevor Horn threw a scoreless 7th and 8th innings before Bolivar and Schimpf finished the 9th inning.

-Game 2 will be Saturday night at Volcanoes Stadium, with first pitch scheduled for 6:35pm.
+Game Two will be Saturday night at Volcanoes Stadium, with first pitch scheduled for 6:35pm.
 Listen live on 95.3 The Score.

 Tickets to Emeralds home games are on sale now at www.EmeraldsBaseball.com or by calling (541) 342-5367.